Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Results

+As can be seen in the lower panel of Fig.~\ref{rrfig4}, the maximum of $\chi(T)$ has a mild dependence on system size.
+Moreover, the height remains practically unchanged.
+This behavior can be traced back to the size of the singlet-triplet gap for these systems.
+Its value is $\Delta_{\rm s{-}t}\approx 0.383, 0.216, 0.136$ for $N=12, 24, 36$, respectively.
+According to the entropy-method analysis reported in the lower panel of Fig.~\ref{rrfig5}, the uniform susceptibility $\chi(T)$ behaves identically at $T$ above about $0.5$ for gapless and gapped excitations.
+For lower temperatures, the behavior of $\chi(T)$ depends on the adopted scenario and the $\chi_0$ value for gapless excitations.
+In the case of gapless spin excitations, the uniform susceptibility approaches $\chi_0>0$ as $T\to0$ and displays or does not display a maximum roughly below $T=0.3$ depending on the specific value $\chi_0$, cf. blue, red, orange curves in the lower panel of Fig.~\ref{rrfig5}.

-A general message that can be taken from Fig.~\ref{fig4} is that the entropy-method and finite-system numerics data (and even simple Pad\'{e} approximants for $\chi$) favour the assumption of a gapless spectrum.
-This conclusion agrees with experiments for Na$_4$Ir$_3$O$_8$.
+An important general message that can be taken from Fig.~\ref{rrfig5} is that the entropy-method and finite-system numerical data (and even simple Pad\'{e} approximants for $\chi$) favor the assumption of a gapless spectrum and a quadratically vanishing specific heat at low temperature with finite $\chi_0$ around $0.1$.
+However, a linear decay of the specific heat cannot be excluded.